 Because this alternative would severely limit private investment at Alameda Point, this alternative would be the least likely to achieve any of the project objectives.
 In this alternative, the City would not allow private investment in new businesses or new residential construction.
-Existing tenants within the existing 267 residential units would be able to reinvest in their buildings, and existing commercial tenants would be able to reinvest in their buildings; however, it cannot be expected that existing residential tenants (200 of which are low income households) or existing commercial tenants would be able to fund rehabilitation of the site wide infrastructure, sea level rise improvements, rehabilitation and expansion of public open space and parks, or rehabilitation and improvement of vacant buildings in the Historic District.
+Existing tenants within the existing 267 residential units would be able to reinvest in their buildings; however, it cannot be expected that existing residential tenants (200 of which are low income households) or existing commercial tenants would be able to fund rehabilitation of the site wide infrastructure, sea level rise improvements, rehabilitation and expansion of public open space and parks, or rehabilitation and improvement of vacant buildings in the Historic District.
 This alternative also would result in further deterioration of infrastructure services and exposure to flood hazards.